Class TotpProcess

 processEnvironment

-public void processEnvironment()Processes the (initial) environment.This can be called to tell the widget to look through the environment for the relevent cookies.
+public void processEnvironment()Processes the (initial) environment.This can be called to tell the widget to look through the environment for the relevant cookies.
 It will handle the side-effect of finding such a cookie, and it still being valid.
 The user will be logged in, in a weak state (

 LoginState.Weak